-13.12 Noise at Work (also see the Noise at Work Policy)
+14.17 Noise at Work (also see the Noise at Work Policy)

 All members of staff need to be aware of "nuisance noise" and respect the needs of others in the school.
-Common sense and courtesy by all members of staff, pupils and visitors to the school will prevent problems arising.
+Common sense and courtesy by all members of staff, pupils and visitors to the schools will prevent problems arising.

-Any member of staff, or visitor detecting a potential problem will report immediately to the Headteacher.
+Any member of staff, or visitor detecting a potential problem will report immediately to the Executive Headteacher or Head of Schools.